 1066 CE.
 William the Conqueror conquers England.
 French is the language of the Norman conquerors; the Anglo-Saxons they rule speak a Germanic language.
 Over time, the two languages merge together in both vocabulary and grammar to form English.

 1095-1291 CE.
 Christian European rulers send crusades (mostly led by younger sons of knights and nobles who needed to win their fortune in battle) to reconquer the Holy Land from the Muslims and liberate the Byzantine Empire.
-While some genuinely want to free the Holy Land, many simply want to get rich, and attack the Byzantines as much as the Muslims.
+While some genuinely want to free the Holy Land, many simply want to get rich, and attack the Byzantines as much as the Muslims, doing more long-lasting damage to Christian communities than Muslim ones.

 Ca. 1170-1204 CE.
-Moses ben Maimon (Maimonides), a Jewish rabbi, physician, and Torah scholar from Spain, lives in Egypt and becomes extremely influential.
+Moses ben Maimon (Maimonides), a Jewish rabbi, physician, and Torah scholar from Spain, is extremely influential.
 His works will form a cornerstone of Jewish scholarship.
-Maimonides incorporates Islamic thought and Greek philosophy, and will become one the only Jewish scholar whose work is studied by Christians.
+Maimonides incorporates Islamic thought and Greek philosophy, and is the only Jewish scholar whose work is studied by Christians during the Middle Ages.

 Ca. 1200-1228 CE.
 Archbishop Stephen Langton of Canterbury divides the Vulgate into the sections we now call chapters.

 Ca. 1300-1600 CE.
 The Renaissance.
 Growing prosperity in Europe allows more emphasis on culture and the arts.
 Literary works of antiquity are rediscovered, having been preserved either in monasteries, by Muslim scholars (at this time, the Muslim empires were highly cultured leaders in the arts and sciences, particularly medicine), or by the Byzantine Empire (brought to Europe after its fall).
 Art becomes more detailed and realistic.
-The Romans and Greeks are the highest model of civilization and culture one can attain.
+The Romans and Greeks are thought to be the highest model of civilization and culture.
 Renaissance scholars attempt to improve the world using both ancient and new techniques and ideas.
 Humanists study poetry, grammar, history, moral philosophy, and rhetoric, and emphasized the unique and extraordinary abilities of the human mind.
 A division between secular and religious scholarship begins.

 Ca. 1380-1400 CE.
 Geoffrey Chaucer writes the Canterbury Tales, the first literary work in English (Middle English).